 Fundamental security concerns

 Let’s talk about the basics of dealing with sensitive customer information.
-At the time of writing it’s 2020 and data protection is no longer something you can brush under the carpet.
+Data protection is no longer something you can brush under the carpet.
 GDPR has been around for a couple of years now and there’s frankly no excuse for some of the practices I see from big companies on a daily basis.
 Let’s discuss a couple of immediate security concerns.

 Firstly, in the modern age of identity theft and phishing scams, it’s a massive security risk to broadcast to the entire planet what company you use for a particular service.
 It gives potential hackers an amazing head start.
 A mere glance at someone’s tweets can give you a full profile of who their utility provider is, who their mobile phone contract is with and what ISP they use.
 Do you understand how risky this is?